raul04x/cryptyping/README.md

 ### Frontend Pages

-- **`bet-form-vottun.js`**: This page integrates the smart contract with Vottun's API, serving as the primary interface for users to make predictions.
+- **`bet-form.js`**: This page integrates the smart contract with Vottun's API, serving as the primary interface for users to make predictions.
+This file is located in the src/views/user directory.
 - **`bet-form-rootstock.js`**: An alternative frontend page that interacts with the smart contract deployed on Rootstock, providing a different user experience from the Vottun API integration.

 ### Smart Contract